piyushs2894/Personal-Journal-App/README.md

 Start application by running below command
 ```
 1) Install go and set GOPATH, for which you can use https://github.com/golang/go/wiki/SettingGOPATH
-2) This project should be in this path `$GOPATH/src/github.com`
+2) This project should be in this path $GOPATH/src/github.com
-3) Go to project directoy and run command `go run main.go`
+3) Go to project directoy and run command go run main.go
+4) Follow the instructions on the screen and proceed accordingly.
 ```

 ## Test